notquiteleo/notquiteleo/README.md

   <img src="https://github-readme-stats.vercel.app/api?username=notquiteleo&show_icons=true" align=right />
 </picture>

-Leo is a beginner who is passionate about exploring new things in full-stack development. <!-- Currently, he is a newcomer to the workforce and is located in Shanghai.-->
+Leo is a beginner who is passionate about exploring new things in full-stack development.
+Currently, he is a newcomer to the workforce and is located in Shenzhen.

 In the developer field, he often actively participates in GitHub and aspires to become a freelancer.